razorRun/react-firebase-boilerplate/README.md

 React - Firebase boilerplate.
 I have enabled firebase cloud functions & hosting.
 At the time of writing it has the latest react starter app.
 And expecting to add features like git/bitbucket CICD etc.

+More information can be found on [How to host a React App on Firebase in 30 seconds?](https://roshan.digital/host-a-react-app-on-firebase-in-30-seconds/)

 ### To start

 1. Clone the repo.